 Halloween and Children With Cerebral Palsy

-Halloween is a time-honored childhood tradition: dressing up in a costume, trick-or-treating with friends, and eating candy.
-However, some children with cerebral palsy (CP) may feel left out of the festivities.
+Halloween is a time-honored childhood tradition filled with costumes, candy, and fun.
+However, some children with cerebral palsy may feel left out of the festivities.

-40-50% of children with cerebral palsy cannot walk on their own, according to the Centers for Disease Control and Prevention (CDC).
-These children may need adaptive equipment, such as a wheelchair, to move around.
+About 1 in 3 children with cerebral palsy cannot walk independently, according to the Centers for Disease Control and Prevention (CDC).
+Many use adaptive equipment, like wheelchairs or walkers, to move around.

-Living with cerebral palsy may make life more challenging, but it shouldn’t stop children from celebrating Halloween.
+Others may experience challenges with eating, speaking, or motor control.
+Living with cerebral palsy can make daily life more complex, but it shouldn’t prevent children from enjoying Halloween.

-Making a Costume for Children With Cerebral Palsy
+Halloween Costume Ideas for Children With Cerebral Palsy

-Since cerebral palsy in children varies with each case, a homemade costume may be more helpful as it can be made to suit a child’s specific needs and symptoms.
+Since CP in children varies with each case, a homemade costume may be more helpful as it can be made to suit a child’s specific needs and cerebral palsy symptoms.

-Parents should first ask their children what they want to be for Halloween (if their child is verbal) and create a costume from there.
+Parents should first ask their children what they want to be for Halloween and create a costume from there.

 - Art and robotics students at Penn High School in Indiana designed a costume of the Hulk for a 4-year-old boy with cerebral palsy.
 The students created a “Jeep” to fit around his wheelchair, with a mechanical version of the Hulk coming out of the back.

-Costumes should fit around the child’s adaptive equipment (such as wheelchairs or crutches) so they can still move while in costume.
+Costumes should fit around the child’s adaptive equipment, like wheelchairs or crutches, so they can still move while in costume.

 Buying a Costume for Children With Cerebral Palsy

-For those who lack time or creative gumption, have no fear.
-Some companies now make Halloween costumes for kids with disabilities.
-These costumes can be found at major retailers across the country, like Target and Spirit Halloween.
+For those short on time or creative ideas, have no fear.
+Some companies now make special needs and sensory-friendly Halloween costumes for kids with disabilities.

 - Dragon